-High winds 'a recipe for explosive fire growth' in Southern California
+California fires: High winds are a recipe for 'explosive' growth

 Story highlights

+- Fire officials designate wind conditions as "purple" threat for first time ever

-- Fire prompts mandatory evacuations in Ojai Valley
+- Winds could intensify fires as mandatory evacuations ordered in Ojai Valley

-(CNN)Hundreds of firefighters are working around the clock to battle fast-moving wildfires in Southern California as fears grow that winds might make matters worse on Thursday.

-Winds are expected to pick up -- with gusts up to 80 mph -- and likely fuel wildfires that have engulfed numerous hillsides in flames, quickly incinerated neighborhoods and prompted the evacuation of more than 110,000 people.
+(CNN)Dry weather and merciless winds, with gusts predicted to reach the strength of a Category 1 hurricane in mountainous areas, threaten to intensify the already devastating Southern California wildfires that have driven 110,000 people from their homes.

+Hundreds of firefighters have been working nonstop to battle the blazes racing across hillsides and through neighborhoods.
+Almost 9,000 homes are without power.
+Officials have shut down schools and closed major thoroughfares.

 Latest developments

-•More evacuations: Several cities in the Ojai Valley are under mandatory evacuation.
+• More evacuations: Several cities in the Ojai Valley are under mandatory evacuation.
 Satellite images by the National Weather Service showed the city of Ojai surrounded by fires.

-•Areas of concern: Firefighters said they are keeping the Skirball Fire at bay but worry it will jump west of Interstate 405.
+• Areas of concern: Firefighters said they are keeping the Skirball Fire at bay but worry it will jump west of Interstate 405.

-•School closures: More than 260 Los Angeles public and charter schools will be closed Thursday and Friday.
+• School closures: More than 260 Los Angeles public and charter schools will be closed Thursday and Friday.

-•Out-of-state help: About 300 engines are coming from fire departments in other states, Los Angeles County Fire Department Chief Daryl Osby said.
+• Out-of-state help: About 300 engines are coming from fire departments in other states, Los Angeles County Fire Department Chief Daryl Osby said.

 Stretching 140 square miles